-We have spoken about different kinds of hosting options.
+We have spoken about different kinds of hosting options – the best Shared hosting in India, Cloud hosting, Dedicated Server, Reseller and the best VPS hosting in India.
 However, we have not discussed what these hosting options are run on.
 Every computer needs an operating system to work.
 This is the system that sets the parameters of functions that we enjoy as our modern day computing experience.
 These can vary depending on the devices they are used on, as well as if they are a proprietary or an open source.

 The latter refers to the level of modification that can be done on the operating system.
 Proprietary operating systems are usually created so they cannot be modifiable by their user and are thus protected, while open source software and operating systems can be modified by the user to get a customized experience.